ARCANEDEV/LogViewer/CONTRIBUTING.md

   * Remember that we follow SemVer.
 If you are changing the behaviour, or the public api, you may need to update the docs.
   * Send a coherent commit history, making sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please squash them before submitting.
   * You may also need to rebase to avoid merge conflicts.
+  * Translations : After you made your translations, ensure that you added your locale key at [line](https://github.com/ARCANEDEV/LogViewer/blob/master/tests/TestCase.php#L29) in the `tests/TestCase.php` file for tests.

 ## Running Tests

 You will need an install of [Composer](https://getcomposer.org) before continuing.